Mark Payne (make-up artist): Make-up artist

 Payne has appeared as a makeover expert on television shows including The Rosie O'Donnell Show; The View; Fashion Emergency and Live With Regis & Kelly.
 Considered "a renowned leader in the field of beauty", he is a regular contributor to Elle; InStyle and Allure fashion magazines.
 In November 2006, he received The Best Of Beauty award by Allure magazine.

 In 2000 it was Payne who suggested to Barry and Fran Weissler to cast Reba McEntire in the revival of Annie Get Your Gun (musical), which gave McEntire her Broadway debut in 2001.

 He has worked with numerous celebrities including Beyoncé, Courtney Thorne-Smith, Jane Seymour, Paris Hilton, Sting and Kelly Ripa.
 Payne notably also worked with Hillary Clinton.
 Payne has been a guest at the White House during three presidencies.
 Recently Payne has gained interest from Star Wars fans for his involvement in The Star Wars franchise.

 McCartney divorce

 His friendship with Paul McCartney and Heather Mills put him in the middle of the media frenzy surrounding their divorce.
 Payne was often at Mills side during public appearances and the very public divorce trial in February 2008.
+At the end of the trial Payne was given the couples infamous purple PT Cruiser, the couple’s Los Angeles car.

-In July 2006, while with Mills, Payne was assaulted by Jay Kaykapa in Brighton, England.
-Kaykapa was a notorious paparazzo trying to photograph Mills for the tabloids.
+In July 2006, while with Mills, Payne was assaulted by Jay Kaycappa in Brighton, England.
+Kaycappa was a notorious paparazzo trying to photograph Mills for the tabloids.
 There was a much publicized trial the following summer.
-Kaykapa, who had 132 previous criminal convictions, was found guilty and sentenced to a 140-hour community order and ordered to pay Payne £50., Mills £100. and £1,000. court costs.
+Kaycappa, who had 132 previous criminal convictions, was found guilty and sentenced to a 140-hour community order and ordered to pay Payne £50., Mills £100. and £1,000. court costs.